-- Now stop testing but maintain the strict diet.
+- Now stop testing and return to a plain diet.

 - Start taking the over-the-counter supplement, if it’s okay for you to do so.
-Pure Coenzyme A is not commonly found but you can certainly order it from Amazon.
-Also, most of the components of Pure Coenzmye A can be bought separately and more easily if preferred.
-The ingredients of Pure Coenzyme A can be found here.
+Pure Coenzyme A is not commonly found everywhere but you can certainly order it from Amazon.
+Also, most of the components of Pure Coenzmye A can be bought separately more easily if preferred.

-- Take the supplements for a month or more before you start the food testing again.
+- Take for a month or more before you start the food testing again.